-It is deeply revealing that when free market libertarians are challenged to explain (absent the government) who would take care of the poor, who would find justice for a homeless person that was assaulted, who would provide roads, schools, or parks – they have answers.
+It is deeply revealing that when free market libertarians are challenged to explain (absent the government) who would take care of the poor, who would find justice for a homeless person who was assaulted, who would provide roads, schools, or parks – they have answers.
 No one says, “Who cares?”
 We all care.
 We all want a fair outcome.
 For most of the people in most of the world over most of the ages, that is not true.

 |The Foundations of Human Sociality: |